Tony Clubb: 2018

 In the 2018 season, Wigan Warriors released eight players including stars like McIlorum and Gelling but made only two signings.
 This saw many players handed a lower number than before and Clubb was handed the number 8 shirt after Wigan released Frank-Paul Nu'uausala.
 This was the first time since his days at London Broncos that Clubb was given a number that suggested he was in the starting line-up.

 He played in the 2018 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 2019

 Clubb played 23 games for games for Wigan in 2019 including their shock semi-final loss against Salford.

 2020

 Clubb played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens.

 2021

 In round 5 of the 2021 Super League season, Clubb was placed on report for an alleged racist remark towards Hull FC player Andre Savelio.
 He was subsequently suspended from playing by Wigan until the investigation was concluded.

 On 4 May, Clubb was suspended for eight matches and handed a £500 fine for his on-field comments towards Savelio.
+It was alleged by Savelio that Clubb had called him a "stupid Polynesian c***".
+At the hearing, Clubb claimed he said to Savelio “You silly c***, you’re from Warrington.
+You’re not Polynesian you c***".

-Clubb announced he will retire at the end of the 2021 super league season on 22 September 2021.
+Clubb announced he would retire at the end of the 2021 super league season on 22 September 2021.